hadronlabs-org/drop-docs/docs/integrations/overview.md

 gaiad q staking delegations cosmos_delegator_address --node $THETA_TESTNET_NODE_ADDRESS
 ```

-Also, please notice, that `validator_address` to whom you want delegate your tokens should be taken from out _white list_.
+Also, please notice, that `validator_address` to whom you want delegate your tokens should be taken from our _white list_.
 To get this white list you need to query it from validators_set_contract.
 You can take it's address from core contract `config` query.
 In order to get validator set from given contract you need to query `validators` method.

 ##### To do IBC transfer to neutron: